GuruMaps/iOSManual/03-settings.md

 ## Advanced Settings {#advanced}

-### Sync {#sync}
+### Synchronization {#sync}

 Galileo Offline Maps allows you to synchronize all your data to make your collections visible and available through all your iOS devices using your Facebook or iCloud account.

-Galileo Offline Maps allows you to synchronize all your geo data collections available throughout all of your iOS devices.
-This is accomplished using your Facebook or iCloud account.
 App uses Facebook/iCloud login only can be done, this does not let the Galileo post or share your data.

 To enable the synchronization feature, go to the app Settings &gt; Sync and select the desired synchronizing option.
 Use the same login on all your devices to keep the data synchronized.

-**Tip**: synchronization is a beta feature, so we recommend you backup your collections in advance to avoid unexpected data loss.

 <img src="/assets/sync.png" width="375" height="297" />